foiegreis/RoboKitPy/README.md

 ### Contribution and Community
 We welcome contributions from the community to help grow RoboKitPy and make robotics more accessible to a broader audience.
 Whether you're interested in adding new models, improving existing algorithms, or providing educational content, your input is valuable.

-Explore, learn, and contribute to RoboKitPy today and help shape the future of robotics education and research!

 # Installation